dkatargin/gentoo-overlay/README.md

 # Gentoo Overlay
-This overlay contains some staff what I like
+This overlay contains some stuff what I like

 ## Usage
 Just add following lines to /etc/portage/repos.conf/exodev.conf